urbit/urbit.org-reloaded/content/using/install.md

 4
 ```

 Good, your Dojo is working correctly.
 Now let's run our first useful command in the Dojo.
 The first thing you generally want to do with a new ship is to **mount** it.
-A ship being mounted means that it has a presence on your Unix filesystem, so the files can be copied manipulated between Unix and your ship.
-To mount you ship, type `|mount %` at the Dojo prompt.
+A ship being mounted means that it has a presence on your Unix filesystem, allowing files to be shared between Unix and your ship.
+To mount your ship, type `|mount %` at the Dojo prompt.

 ```
 |mount %